FAQs

 How do you drive readership to my video?

-All videos are shared across FSG’s relevant social media accounts.
+All videos are shared via VJBM LinkedIn, X and Facebook pages, as well as across Taylor and Francis’ relevant social media accounts.
 We also encourage authors to help drive readership to the videos themselves and allow authors to embed the videos on their own personal or institution’s website.